dstackai/dstack/docs/docs/reference/server/config.yml.md

     tpu.operations.list
     ```

-    You also need to have the `serviceAccountUser` role granted.
+    Also, the use of TPUs requires the `serviceAccountUser` role.
-    `dstack` will run TPUs under the default service account, so you don't need to create one.
+    For TPU VMs, dstack will use the default service account.

 ??? info "Private subnets"
     By default, `dstack` utilizes public subnets and permits inbound SSH traffic exclusively for any provisioned instances.